AlanRostem/TurboTrooper/ideas.md

         - Shoot to explode, launching the player away
         - Can also destroy certain debris
     - Rocky Debris
-        - Destructible debris with certain weapons or Turbo Slide
+        - Destructible debris with Turbo Slide

 -  Enemies introduced in Lab
     - Crusty